open-horizon/examples/edge/services/processtext/CreateService.md

-# Creating Your Own Offline Voice Assistant Edge Service
+# Creating Your Own Offline Voice Assistant Edge Service for Raspberry Pi

 Follow the steps in this page to create your own Offline Voice Assistant Horizon edge service.